Looking for stories you can feel good about handing to your kids?

 A good human is a good human, no matter their physical looks or birth location.

-It varies, but in essence, our authors love children and convey values dear to them through their stories, such as loyalty, love for children and family, respect for one's elderly parents, grandparents, and relatives, honesty, strong family bonds, patience, loyalty, kindness, and more.
+In essence, our authors love children and convey values dear to them through their stories, such as loyalty, love for children and family, respect for one's elderly parents, grandparents, and relatives, honesty, strong family bonds, patience, loyalty, kindness, and more.

 Examples might include scenes of a girl falling in love with a man and wanting to marry him and have a child together; a teenage girl going on thrilling adventures and fighting various monsters to find a cure for her old, frail grandmother; siblings overcoming quarrels and defending each other; a girl setting out on adventures in another dimension to save a baby whom a giant snatched; a boy becoming a hero for saving his brother; a family stranded on an island banding together to find a treasure and a way back home etc.